-Organising a ski holiday for a large group is quite an undertaking and a task that often goes unthanked.
+We offer advice on how to organise a group ski holiday for a large group - something which is quite an undertaking and a task that often goes unthanked.
 However, we are here to help and will guide party leaders through every step of the booking process from initial enquiry right through to your day of departure.
 Although your holiday company will be looking after you whilst you are in resort we are always available for help at any time.
 Our after sales care is very professional and helpful and we are here to help you resolve any niggles you may have experienced whilst on holiday.
 As a party leader and client of Alpine Answers you will always have our support and backing.

-So, if you have drawn the short straw this year, or if it’s simply your turn, here are some top tips and advice for being the perfect ski holiday party leader.
+So, if you have drawn the short straw this year, or if it’s simply your turn, here are some top tips and advice to help you organise a group ski holiday and become the perfect ski holiday party leader.

 Who can ya call?